JedMuff/airevolve/README.md

 # AirEvolve

 An evolutionary algorithm framework for optimizing drone morphology and control.
-AirEvolve uses evolutionary computation techniques to evolve drone designs that can navigate through complex gate courses and perform various flight tasks.
+AirEvolve uses evolutionary computation techniques to evolve drone designs that can navigate through gate courses.

-## Features

-- **Multiple Genome Representations**: Support for both spherical angular and Cartesian Euler coordinate systems
-- **Evolutionary Strategies**: μ+λ and μ,λ evolution strategies with configurable selection pressure
-- **Morphological Optimization**: Evolve drone arm configurations, motor placements, and propeller orientations
-- **Gate Navigation**: Built-in support for training drones to navigate through gate courses
-- **Symmetry Constraints**: Optional bilateral symmetry enforcement (XY, XZ, YZ planes)
-- **Visualization Tools**: Comprehensive plotting and animation capabilities for analysis
-- **Flexible Evaluation**: Multiple evaluation environments including gate navigation, hover tasks, and custom scenarios

 ## Installation